Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Conclusions

 \section{Conclusions}

-Existing studies on the behavior of VQE-estimated energy with respect to noise primarily focus on homogeneous error models~\cite{fontana_evaluating_2021, dalton_variational_2022, kattemolle_effects_2022, rabinovich2022gate}.
-While the linear trend in this case is well-established, this does not automatically translate to the case of inhomogeneous noise.
-Motivated by the fact that gate errors are inhomogeneously distributed across pairs of qubits in physical hardware, we propose a new method for zero-noise extrapolation.~In particular, we showed that by changing the abstract-to-physical qubit mapping, it is possible to vary the level of noise in a quantum circuit in a controllable way.
+Existing studies on the behavior of VQE-estimated energy with respect to noise primarily focus on homogeneous error models~\cite{fontana_evaluating_2021, dalton2022, kattemolle2022ability, rabinovich2024gate}.
+While a linear dependence between energy and the noise strength is well-established in this case, it does not automatically translate to the case of inhomogeneous noise.
+Motivated by the fact that gate errors are inhomogeneously distributed across pairs of qubits in a physical hardware, we propose a new method for zero-noise extrapolation.~In particular, we showed that by changing the abstract-to-physical qubit mapping, it is possible to vary the level of noise in a quantum circuit in a controllable way.
 This enables us to execute ZNE in an experimentally amenable manner.

-{ Applying this method to VQE, we found that the energy approximated by a noisy VQE circuit is approximately linear with respect to the circuit error sum.
-An analytic bound was derived to quantify the quality of the approximation.
+While the proposed ZNE protocol can be applied to estimate noiseless expectation value of any observable with respect to any quantum circuit, for the purpose of demonstration we apply this method to VQE.
+We found that the energy approximated by a noisy VQE circuit is approximately linear with respect to the circuit error sum.
+An analytic bound was derived to quantify the quality of the linear approximation.
 We found that this bound depends on the nature of the problem Hamiltonian and the error rates.
-We numerically demonstrated that using the proposed method for ZNE, one can approximate the energy estimated by noiseless VQE with high accuracy, reducing the noise-induced error by approximately two orders of magnitude.
-We have further showed that ZNE extrapolation error is smaller than all energy scales of the problem, even when extrapolating over less than $10\%$ of all possible permutations.
-Finally, we demonstrated that while increasing the system size does induce some instability in the ZNE protocol, it can be removed with at most polynomially many permutations. }
+We numerically demonstrated that with the proposed ZNE protocol one can approximate the noiseless VQE energy with high accuracy, reducing the noise-induced error by approximately two orders of magnitude.
+This was verified for a range of problem Hamiltonians, noise models and error distributions.
+Moreover, we proved that for a specific class of ansatze the proposed protocol recovers the exact noise free VQE energy.

+Next we examined how the performance of our proposed protocol gets impacted when considering permutation pools of limited sizes for the extrapolation; indeed considering all permutations maybe unfeasible especially for larger system sizes.
+We show that the ZNE extrapolation error is smaller than all energy scales of the problem, even when extrapolating over less than $10\%$ of all possible permutations.
+Furthermore, we demonstrated that while increasing the system size (while keeping the size of the permutation pool fixed) does induce some instability in the ZNE protocol, it can be removed with at most polynomially many permutations considered for extrapolation.

+Finally, we compared the performance of the proposed protocol to the state of the art ZNE techniques.
+We showed that the performance of our hardware inspired ZNE, in the worst case, is comparable to the state of the art techniques, while not suffering from some of their drawbacks.

 \acknowledgments

 We thank Lianna Akopyan for stimulating discussions.
 O.L. and K.L. acknowledge the framework of the Roadmap for Quantum Computing (Contracts No.~868-1.3-15/15-2021 and No.~R2163).
 The code and the data produced in the work are available upon a reasonable request.